Coordinating Charitable Donations with Leontief Preferences: Related work

 A well-studied problem related to the one we study in this paper is that of \emph{private provision of public goods} \citep[see, e.g.,][]{Samu54a,BBV86a,Vari94a,Falk96a,FFGW00a}.
-In this stream of research, each agent decides on how much money she wants to contribute to funding a public good.
+In this stream of research, each agent decides how much money she wants to contribute to funding a public good.
 Typically, this leads to under-provision of the public good in equilibrium, resulting in inefficient outcomes.
-In our model, we assume that agents have already set aside a budget to support public charities, either voluntarily or compulsorily (as part of their taxes or payments to a company).
-The inefficiency that we are worried about is an inefficient allocation among different public goods.
-As a result, the problem we study has the flavor of both social choice and fair division.
+In contrast, we consider agents who have already set aside a budget to support public charities, either voluntarily or compulsorily (as part of their taxes or payments to a central authority).
+This trivializes the problem of funding a \emph{single} public good.
+However, with two or more public goods, allocating donations among them may lead to inefficiencies, which our mechanism seeks to remedy.

-Socially optimal outcomes can be implemented by well-known strategyproof mechanisms such as the Vickrey-Clarke-Groves (VCG) mechanism.
-However, VCG fails to be budget-balanced: it collects money from the agents, and has to `burn' that money in order to maintain strategyproofness.
+Utilitarian welfare maximizing outcomes can be implemented by well-known strategyproof mechanisms such as the Vickrey-Clarke-Groves (VCG) mechanism.
+However, VCG fails to be budget-balanced: it collects money from the agents and has to `burn' that money in order to maintain strategyproofness.
 By contrast, in our setting, the monetary contribution of each agent is fixed and independent of the agent's preferences.
-The entire contribution goes to charities approved by the agent and the central issue is one of fair distribution.
+The entire contribution goes to charities approved by the agent and the central issue is to distribute contributions fairly.
 As shown in \Cref{sec:sp}, strategyproofness can be achieved without imposing additional payments on the agents.